Oulu-IMEDS/OAProgression/README.md

-# Osteoarthritis Progression Prediction from Plain Radiographs: Data from OAI and MOST studies
+# Personalized Osteoarthritis Progression Prediction using Machine Learning

 *Codes for paper and the pre-trained models.*